KeyboardKit/KeyboardKit/Readmes/Keyboard-Layouts.md

 ## Keyboard layout providers

 KeyboardKit has a `KeyboardLayoutProvider` protocol that can be used to provide layouts to the extension.
-Using a layout provider instead of creating layouts manually gives you a much more dynamic and flexible way of working with layouts.
+Using a layout provider instead of creating layouts manually gives you a very flexible way of working with layouts.

 `KeyboardInputViewController` will automatically create a standard `keyboardLayoutProvider` when the extension is started.
 You can use this provider as is or replace it with a custom one.